jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 to deep learning with snnTorch, then skip ahead to `Tutorial 5 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__.

+If you like this project, please consider starring ⭐ the repo on GitHub as it is the easiest and best way to support it.

 For reference, the documentation `can be found here <https://snntorch.readthedocs.io/en/latest/snntorch.html>`__.